 Sorry but I’m still not over our honeymoon in Curaçao.
 Especially because I came home with an entire suitcase of Senior & Co.’s liqueurs to play around with.
 One of the best parts of our trip was touring their distillery and taking a cocktail class with the sweetest teacher ever!
 We learned how to make all kinds of amazing cocktails but the mai tai may have been my favorite.
 We love a classic gal!

 Another thing I loved about the timing of our trip was that a bunch of people had already their Christmas decorations up.
 There’s nothing like walking around in a bikini while admiring everyone’s holiday lights.
-So, in honor of our honeymoon and Curaçao and Christmas, here’s a little holiday mai tai situation for you.
-Let’s sip them and pretend we’re on vacation, ok?

-In this recipe, I’m adding some pineapple juice and pomegranate (or cranberry juice) for extra flavor and tartness.
+In this recipe, I’m adding some pineapple and pomegranate juice (or cranberry juice) for extra flavor and tartness.
 Also, I’m only using one type of rum but you could always add multiple types if you like.
 Again, this is not the traditional recipe but it is so good and perfect for adding sunshine to winter weather!

 A bottle of Curacao liqueur on a white counter next to rum, a pineapple, limes, juices, and orgeat with palm leaves in the background.